 The Bat Eared Fox at Sossusvlei National Park

 The bat eared fox is primarily an insectivore.
 It’s habitat in Southern Africa ranges from Southern Angola and Zambia, through Namibia and into South Africa.
 It’s main food source is the harvester termite but it will also eat beetles and mice if it can catch them.
-It uses its large ears and a fine sense of hearing to find its prey.
-It also uses its large ears to regulate its body temperature by using thermoregulation.

 The Winds of Sossusvlei National Park